alpiepho/coursera_go_classes/alpiepho/Course1/week1/Quiz.md

 1 point

-Converts instructions in a high-level language into machine code at runtime
+X - Converts instructions in a high-level language into machine code at runtime